What we can learn about fear in sports from the Audi Nines

 Do you remember the first time you learned to ski, skate or snowboard, or even try to balance on an unstable surface?
 Even if you have a clear picture of what you're trying to do, your body seems to turn to marble, and any movement makes you lose your balance.

-Your coach: "Bend your knees!" but as much as you want to do it, your legs are stiff, rigid, and they won't respond.
+Your coach: "Bend your knees!" but as much as you want to do it, your legs are stiff and rigid, and they won't respond.

 Coach again: "You just need to relax!" - and all you can think of is, "You think I'm TRYING to look like a stiff??"